I understand hesitancy in romance.

-I don’t believe there’s anything wrong in taking it slow.
+Oh, I don’t believe there’s anything wrong in taking it slow.
+Do what you need for your own sanity and well being.
 Thoughtfulness is indeed a virtue.
 I love those who carefully consider whether any particular commitment is suited to them (especially parenthood!)

-I also think if you’re waiting for love, you’ll wait a very, very long time.
+I also think if you’re doing nothing but waiting for love, you’ll wait a very, very long time.

 Perhaps an eternity, or at the very least, a lifetime.

 It’s absurdly easy to find reasons to wait.
 “I’m not good enough for a partner.”
 “I’m not sure what I want.”
 But it’s okay to be less than perfect with your partner.
 It’s fine to discover what you want with them.
 Alongside them.
 Together.
 (Just be honest with them that you are still figuring it out and be prepared to, graciously, part ways if it turns out you aren’t as compatible as you’d hoped!)

 That’s what it means to be a partner, for me, anyway.
 It means being the best for them, but also making mistakes together.
 After all, who else will help you through them like the person who loves (almost) everything about you?
 (Nobody loves every tiny thing about anyone, stop worrying about that, please!)

 I may be the worst person to offer this advice.

 I probably dive in way too quickly.
 True, I did not submit for three years.
 Three years???
 Yes, but, well, for that I was not ready for quite a while.
 Some things -are- worth waiting for.
 I take crazy high risk chances.
 I mess up All The Time.